Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Overall, Behaviour-driven development (BDD) is an approach to software development that places a strong emphasis on collaboration and communication between technical and non-technical stakeholders.
-By defining the desired behavior of the software upfront and using a common language, it can help to ensure that everyone involved in the development process is working towards a common goal and that the software being developed meets the requirements and expectations of the end-users.
+By defining the desired behaviour of the software upfront and using a common language, it can help to ensure that everyone involved in the development process is working towards a common goal and that the software being developed meets the requirements and expectations of the end-users.

-![Behavior Driven Development (BDD) Cycle - Slide 1](./images/thesis/media/image8.png){width="4.025in" height="2.2642989938757654in"}
+![Behavior Driven Development (BDD) Cycle - Slide 1](./docs/images/thesis/media/image8.png){width="4.025in" height="2.2642989938757654in"}

-Figure : BDD development cycle (Collidu, n.d.)
+Figure 4: BDD development cycle (Collidu, n.d.)

 ### BDD In Perfect Parking